srinskit/process-migration-system/README.md

   * An informative Comman line Interface is developed to display the current state of process migration and along with some details.

 ## Future Work
-A process can have file dependencies.
-Files which will be required by the process in future can simply be copied to the target filesystem with the same file location.
-Linux's overlay filesystem can be useful here.
+* A process can have file dependencies.Files which will be required by the process in future can simply be copied to the target filesystem with the same file location.
+* Linux's overlay filesystem can be useful here.
 For files that are currently open, in-addition to copying the file content, the file descriptors need to be updated in the kernel state.
 A process can depend on other processes.
-For example, any child processes, background services, etc. A process could be using hardware peripherals, which are represented as psuedo-files on Linux.
+For example, any child processes, background services, etc.
+* A process could be using hardware peripherals, which are represented as psuedo-files on Linux.
 Any open sockets have to be replicated on the target machine too.
 Further process metadata like scheduling priority have to be migrated.